- Room Change Request Form (PDF) -- will be posted by 5pm on Friday, September 7

 This process is for Barnard Sophomore, Junior, and Senior students only (first-year students who may be experiencing challenges living with their roommate(s) should speak to their RA or Hall Director).
 Columbia University students living in Barnard residence halls are not eligible to participate in this process and there is no switching permitted between BC-designated and CU-designated spaces (please consult CU Housing for information about room changes for CU students).

-Students who submit a Room Change Request form are expected to inform their roommate(s)/suitemates(s) of their request, in order to give them an opportunity to either submit a Room Change Request form of their own or try to recruit a new roommate/suitemate.
+Students who submit a Room Change Request form are expected to inform their roommate(s)/suitemates(s) of their request, in order to give them an opportunity to either submit a Room Change Request form or look for a Room Swap of their own or try to recruit a new roommate/suitemate.

-Once submitted, request forms may not be altered unless they are withdrawn (in writing) and/or then resubmitted as a new application.
-Request forms may not be withdrawn after the due date (Thursday, September 17, 2015, 4pm).
+Once submitted, requests may not be altered unless they are withdrawn (in writing) and/or then resubmitted as a new application.
+Request forms may not be withdrawn after the due date (Friday, September 14, 2018, 4pm).

 While Residential Life & Housing will endeavor to provide as many room changes as possible, students who submit a request form are not guaranteed to receive a room change (i.e. it depends on the availability of space).

 Unfortunately the College cannot guarantee that students will receive a room change through this process, as there are limited quantities of each room type and capacity in each residence hall.
-Students who are not able to receive a room change during the Fall Room Change process are encouraged to reapply during the December Room Change Process (when more rooms are typically available for the Spring due to the number of students leaving to study abroad, graduating mid-year, etc).
+Students who are not able to receive a room change during the Fall Room Change process are encouraged to apply again during the Semester Room Change Process (when more rooms are typically available for the Spring due to the number of students leaving to study abroad, graduating mid-year, etc).

 Frequently Asked Questions